Who Claims the Kids on Their Tax Return Child Care Tax Credit?

 • The parent and child are together but away from the parent’s home (for example, on vacation together)

-If a parent works nights, that parent may still be able to claim as the custodial parent.
+If a parent works nights, that parent may still be eligible to claim the status of custodial parent.
 IRS Publication 501 provides a method of including daycare within the calculation to determine which parent the child stayed with more.

-There are tie-breaker rules if necessary: If the child lived with each parent for an equal number of nights during the year, the custodial parent is the parent with the higher adjusted gross income.
+There are tie-breaker rules if necessary.
+If the child lived with each parent for the same number of nights during the year, the custodial parent is the one with the higher adjusted gross income (AGI).

 How Can a Non-Custodial Parent Claim the Tax Deductions?

-The IRS outlines several necessary factors for a non-custodial parent to claim exemption for qualifying dependents.
-First, the parents must either be divorced under a divorce decree, separated under a written separation agreement, or living apart at all times during the last six months of the year.
+The IRS outlines the requirements for a non-custodial parent taxpayer to claim an exemption for qualifying dependents.
+First, the parents must either be divorced under a divorce decree, legally separated, or living apart during the last six months of the year.

-For unmarried parents with decrees or orders from 2009 or later, IRS rules require the non-custodial parent to file IRS Form 8332 with their tax return.
+For unmarried parents with decrees or orders from 2009 or later, IRS rules require the non-custodial parent to file IRS Form 8332 with their income tax return.
 Without the custodial parent’s written consent, however, the non-custodial parent is out of luck.
-With IRS Form 8332, the non-custodial parent can claim the dependent exemption if these conditions are met:
+With IRS Form 8332, the qualifying person can claim the dependent exemption under these conditions:

 • The child received over half of their support from one or both parents during the year (public assistance payments are not considered support provided by a parent)